xiamu14/himmel-dev/README.md

 ## Bug

 - [x] replace when the reactive value is updated.
-- [ ] fix the bug caused by A and B not appearing in paris. (mention the default?)
+- [x] fix the bug caused by observer not clear.

 ## Feature